 The answer isn’t clear.
 But what we do know is that the Légende remains far better-known in its saxophone incarnation.
-There have been several dozen commercial recordings of that version of the piece made – although nearly all of them with piano rather than orchestra.
+There have been several dozen commercial recordings of that version of the piece made – although nearly all of them are with piano rather than orchestra.

-By contrast, the viola version of the piece has been commercially recorded just once (a circa 1990 Cybelia recording with orchestra), while the violin version has had just one commercial recording as well – with piano instead of orchestral garb.
+By contrast, the viola version of the piece has been commercially recorded just once (a circa 1990 Cybelia recording with orchestra), while the violin version has had just one commercial recording as well – but with piano instead of orchestral garb.

 So, the new NAXOS recording with Chooi and the Buffalo Philharmonic is a premiere of sorts – and very welcome news.

-So Janz Castelo, a veteran member of the BPO’s viola section who also knows the Légende, joins us in our discussion.
 Rounding out the discussion was Louis-Philippe Bonin, a prominent Canadian saxophonist who has made the most recent commercial recording of the Légende in its original sax version (released in February 2020 on the ATMA label).